LabeliaLabs/referentiel-evaluation-dsrc/assessment_framework_eng.md

 _(Type: multiple responses possible)_
 _(Select all the answer items that correspond to practices in your organisation)_

-- [ ] 1.9.a We have a process describing the course of action in such cases
+- [ ] 1.9.a (basic) We have a process describing the course of action in such cases
-- [ ] 1.9.b Our process includes communication to the stakeholders in question
+- [ ] 1.9.b (basic) Our process includes communication to the stakeholders in question
-- [ ] 1.9.c Our process references the authorities to whom we must report
+- [ ] 1.9.c (basic) Our process references the authorities to whom we must report
-- [ ] 1.9.d We have not yet put in place a procedure for such cases
+- [ ] 1.9.d (basic) We have not yet put in place a procedure for such cases

 <details>
 <summary>Expl1.9 :</summary>